AndreaBaretta/FifoIPCBenchmark/README.md

 ./configure_builds.sh
 ```

 You can now move into either `builds/release` or `builds/debug` and compile the benchmark in either release mode or test mode.
+Also, make sure that `cmake` is installed.

 ```shell
 cd ../builds/release